optimalMachine/fullStack-blog/README.md

 # The Blog

-A full stack web app which has a blog functions.
-This app is created with ReactJS, NodeJS, Express, MySQL, and users can do CRUD (Create, Read, Update & Delete)
+A MERN full stack web app which has simple functions.
+This app is created with ReactJS, NodeJS, Express, MongoDB (MERN).

 All written by Jiuk Choi